 Again, it is helpful to take monthly or bi-monthly photos of your hairline to confirm whether you are in fact losing hair.

-A thinning crown is a key sign that you are experiencing Male Pattern Baldness.
+A thinning crown is a key sign that you are experiencing MPB.
 A balding crown is usually pointed out by someone else first, and a lot of the time, a significant amount of hair has already fallen out by this time.

 We’d recommend grabbing a trusty hand mirror to check for yourself.
 If you think you’re experiencing hair loss here, the chances are that you’ll keep doing so.
 This is a good time to think about getting treatment before it progresses even more.